liaochenlanruo/pgcgap/docs/index.md

 ## Installation

-The software was only tested on Linux64 platform, The MacOS may also be good in theory.
+The software was tested successfully on Linux x64 platform and macOS.
 However, Windows could not be supported.
 Because this software relies on a large number of other softwares, so it is recommended to install with __[Bioconda](https://bioconda.github.io/index.html)__.
 The main program and most of other dependencies can be installed with one command as shown below, __but the "Gubbins" should be installed separately__ because of it relys on python3, while PGCGAP relys on python2.

 __Step1: Install Gubbins__